HL7/fhir-medmorph/input/pagecontent/provisioning.md

 #### Operationalization of Knowledge Artifacts

-Knowledge Artifacts have to be operationalized by healthcare organizations.
-Before operationalizing the Knowledge Artifact and processing by the HDEA/ Backend Services App or by a Data Source, healthcare organizations may test and validate the processing of the Knowledge Artifact before reporting to Data Receivers.
+Knowledge Artifacts have to be understood and operationalized by healthcare organizations during implementation.
+Before operationalizing the Knowledge Artifact and processing by the HDEA (Backend Services App) or by a Data Source (such as EHR) directly, healthcare organizations shall test and validate the processing of the Knowledge Artifact before enabling reporting to Data Receivers.
+Specific requirements for  healthcare organization to receive a Knowledge Artifact shall be specified in the MedMorph Content IGs.

 #### Knowledge Artifact Repository Specific Requirements